ChuuniMage/krzysztophor/utilities/roleUtils.md

   }
  ```

- So, after this was written, implementing `applyRoleByNameToUser` and `RemoveRoleByNameFromUser` was straightforward.
+Implementing `applyRoleByNameToUser` and `RemoveRoleByNameFromUser` was straightforward after this was written.

 ```typescript
 // applyRoleByNameTouser